gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

 Choose respectively ``temperature`` (10), ``pressure`` (11) and ``density`` (16).

+The results show that the temperature remains well controlled during the NPT run, and that the fluid density was initially too small, i.e., :math:`\rho \approx 600\,\mathrm{kg}/\mathrm{m}^3`.
+Due to the change in volume induced by the barostat, the fluid density gently reaches its equilibrium value of about :math:`1000\,\mathrm{kg}/\mathrm{m}^3` after a few tens of pico-seconds.
+Once the system has reached its equilibrium density, the pressure stabilizes itself near the desired value of 1 bar.

 .. figure:: figures/npt-T-p-rho.png
     :alt: Gromacs tutorial : NPT equilibration
     :class: only-light